ADX Indicator: How to Identify The Strength of a Trend

 How to Calculate

 The process of getting the ADX starts by calculating the true range (TR), +DM, and -DM.
 The next step is to smooth the periodic values gotten above.
 This is done by dividing the 14-day smoothed DM by the 14-day smoothed true range.
-To find the plus DM, you need to first divide the 14-day smoothed +DM by 14-day smoothed true range.
-You should then multiply the result by 100.
-This will help you move the decimal points.

 Similarly, to find the minus DM, you should divide the 14-day smoothed minus DM by the 14-day smoothed true range and then multiply the result by 100.
-The DMI is calculated by subtracting minus DM from plus DM and then divide the result by the sum of the two.
+The DMI is calculated by subtracting minus DM from plus DM and then dividing the result by the sum of the two.

 The first ADX is usually the 14-day average of DX.
 The next ADX values are calculated by multiplying the previous 14-day ADX by 13.
 The 14 number is usually the default but you can change it depending on your trading strategy.

 As you can see, the process of calculating the ADX indicator is a relatively difficult process.
-However, as a day trader, you should not focus on calculating the indicator since it is offered for free.
+However, as a day trader, you should not focus on calculating the indicator since it is offered for free!

 How to Use ADX Indicator